 Gender is a key theme for Sussex research and many of our faculty are leaders in this field.
 We research and teach on gender issues in a variety of schools and departments, which makes for fresh and innovative debates and diverse approaches to teaching and learning.
 We also have a strong policy, community and media presence via a number of high-profile research projects.
 The Centre for Gender Studies, which draws all this expertise together, is based in the School of Law, Politics and Sociology and led by co-Directors Alison Phipps, Mark Walters and Tamsin Hinton-Smith.

-Research within Gender Studies is organised via four interlinked strands: gender and the law: gender, crime and violence; gender and the body; and gender theory and politics.
-Faculty and postgraduate students situated within these research groups are able to network with each other and develop exciting collaborative projects.
+Research within Gender Studies is organised via three interlinked streams: gender, law, crime and violence; gender, identity and the body; and gender theory, politics and pedagogy.
+Faculty and postgraduate students within these streams are able to network with each other and develop exciting collaborative projects.

 At undergraduate level, courses related to gender issues are taught in many disciplines and departments including Sociology, Anthropology, Media & Film, English Literature and International Relations.

-Sussex offers a broad portfolio of taught postgraduate programmes related to gender: MAs in Gender Studies, Gender and Media, Gender and Development, Gender, Violence and Conflict and Sexual Dissidence in Literature and Culture.
+Sussex offers five distinctive MA programmes in gender and sexualities: Gender Studies, Gender and Media, Sexual Dissidence in Literature and Culture, Gender and Development, and Gender, Violence and Conflict.
 There is also a gender pathway on the MSc in Social Research Methods which prepares students for PhD research.